 Information on what's accepted or not in the compost cart can be found at Yard Trimmings.

 Can I rinse out my carts during a water shortage?

-Yes, using water for health and sanitary reasons is allowed to clean your garbage, recycling or yard cart.
+Yes, using water for health and sanitary reasons is allowed to clean your trash, recycling or yard cart.
 The best practice is to lightly rinse the cart on the private sidewalk leading up to your front door and next to your landscaping.
 That will make it easier to sweep up any bits of paper or other residue after the sidewalk dries; and water will run off into your landscaping (instead of into the gutter or street which flows into storm drains and the San Francisco Bay).
 For other water regulations information, please visit this link.
-Contact Recology at (650) 967-3034 to ask if cart cleaning services might also be available (fee may apply).
+Contact Recology at 650-967-3034 to ask if cart cleaning services might also be available (fee may apply).

 For bulky goods like furniture, appliances or large amounts of yard waste, contact Recology Mountain View for curbside service or you may take these unusable items to the SMaRT Station for a fee.
 For more information, click on Clean Up Programs or SMaRT Station.
 For bulky goods that may contain hazardous wastes, such as refrigerators, computers and televisions, see E-Waste.
-For bulky goods which are still in good condition and can be used by others, see Environmental Days below or take items to a local thrift store.
+For bulky goods which are still in good condition and can be used by others, see Environmental Events.

 For residents with curbside service (individual carts), collection of the split-recycling cart is every other week.
-Recycling leaders can get a lawn sign from the City designed to remind your neighbors about recycling day or to answer recycling questions.
-If you are interested in being a Recycling Leader for your block, please call the City's Solid Waste & Recycling Program at (650) 903-6311 to order a sign.
+Recycling leaders can get a lawn sign from the City designed to remind your neighbors about the recycling day or to answer recycling questions.
+If you are interested in being a Recycling Leader for your block, please call the City's Recycling & Zero Waste Program at 650-903-6311 to order a sign.